NEONScience/NEON-Data-Skills/tutorials/R/dc-tabular-time-series/02-Time-Date-Classes-POSIX-In-R.md

     ## [1] "America/New_York"

-Now that our `datetime` data is properly identified as a `POSIXct` date-time data class we can continue on and look at the patterns of precipitation, temperature, and PAR through time.
+Now that our `datetime` data are properly identified as a `POSIXct` date-time data class we can continue on and look at the patterns of precipitation, temperature, and PAR through time.